 Phosphatidylserine is an amino acid derivative.
 It’s also nearly impossible to pronounce by most people, so it’s often abbreviated as simply PS — something we’ll do in this article.
 PS makes up a sizable portion of the human brain.

 PS has some properties considered neuroprotective — they protect the nervous system from injury and damage.
-PS also can enhance the learning process.research determined One study that included PS as part of the diet found that many of the participants experienced improved accuracy in comprehension and increased rates in making calculations.
-This same that PS helped memory recall, which could indicate PS could help in slowing down cognitive decline.
+PS also can enhance the learning process.
+One study that included PS as part of the diet found that many of the participants experienced improved accuracy in comprehension and increased rates in making calculations.
+This same study determined that PS helped memory recall, which could indicate PS could help in slowing down cognitive decline.

-Though the human body can and does produce phosphatidylserine on its own, most PS comes from food.
+Though the human body can and does produce PS on its own, most PS comes from food.
 For most, our modern diet usually doesn’t contain enough PS, which makes phosphatidylserine a good candidate as part of a nootropic supplement.

 Next are some common and popular natural nootropics that are amino acids.
 Proteins are an essential part of all living organisms — they are an important source of energy for each individual cell in our bodies.
 Proteins are built from long chains of amino acids.

 If proteins are considered the building blocks of life, amino acids are considered the building blocks of proteins.
 There are hundreds of amino acids, but only 20 of them are used in the construction of proteins.
 While all 20 amino acids are necessary for the body, not all of them are considered to have nootropics value.

 Some amino acid nootropics are amino acid analogs.
 An amino acid analog is a synthetic or natural compound that resembles a naturally occuring amino acid, but is not identical to the natural version.
 While the word synthetic is often looked down upon as being synonymous with fake, when it comes to synthetic amino acids there is nothing negative about them.
 They’re chemically very similar to natural amino acids, and are created for practical reasons such as better absorption by the body when taken orally.